appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

 Follow these steps to integrate and use the WebSocket server you set up with your Appsmith application:

 1. In Appsmith, create a new JSObject and configure your WebSocket connection.
-Define `socket` for the WebSocket instance, like this:
+Define `socket` for the WebSocket instance, like:

 <dd>